-The Hydrogen and Fuel Cell Technologies Office (HFTO) focuses on early-stage research and development (R&D) to advance hydrogen and fuel cell technologies for transportation and diverse applications that contribute to U.S. energy independence, security, and resiliency, and add to a strong domestic economy.
+The Hydrogen and Fuel Cell Technologies Office (HFTO) focuses on research and development (R&D) and demonstration activities to advance hydrogen and fuel cell technologies for transportation and diverse applications that contribute to U.S. energy independence, security, and resiliency, and add to a strong domestic economy.
 This page describes how HFTO's funding has enabled significant progress.
 Also see our Progress in Hydrogen and Fuel Cells fact sheet.

 Reducing Cost and Improving Durability and Performance of Fuel Cells